 We hope that faculty members will treat their chairs as the first resource for getting information.
 Chairs should familiarize themselves with college deadlines and policies as set out here and in the Faculty Handbook linked to this document.
 But no chair knows all the answers him or herself; the real trick is figuring out whom to turn to for a response.

 The following link provides quick information about whom to contact about a range of issues of importance to chairs/directors that may be handled by the Provost's Office, Human Resources, Finance, or the Registrar: whom to contact.
-Specific contacts for 2021-22 in the Provost's Office are as follows:
+Specific contacts for 2022-23 in the Provost's Office are as follows:

-- Jen Ellis (x3228): CFA-related questions, Activities sheets, Sabbatical/Early Leave application status and grant applications, Materials for tenure and other CFA or Merit reviews - Ruth Frommer (x3229): Non-CFA leave applications (medical, parental, unpaid), Sabbatical and Early Leave eligibility, Salaries, Staffing, Non-CFA reappointments, SEQs - Aimee Huff (x3573): Unrestricted (Operating) & Restricted gifts/funds annual budgets, Provost's funded programs and reimbursement for recruiting expenses

-Brittany Bailey (x3586): Contract letters' status, hiring ("green") forms.
+- Jen Ellis (x3228): CFA-related questions, Activities sheets, Sabbatical/Early Leave application status and grant applications, Materials for tenure and other CFA or Merit reviews - Ruth Frommer (x3229): Non-CFA leave applications (medical, parental, unpaid), Sabbatical and Early Leave eligibility, Salaries, Staffing, Non-CFA reappointments, student evaluations of courses - Kathryn Rosenberg (x3573): Unrestricted (Operating) & Restricted gifts/funds annual budgets, Provost's funded programs and reimbursement for recruiting expenses - Courtney Mansfield Chu (x3586): Contract letters' status, hiring ("green") forms.
 Hannah Carpenter (x3112): Coordinates fall and year end chair/director's meetings; Year end close departmental journal entries